 - MA Education

-The discount will be applied at the point of registration.
-For 2017-18 this will represent the following reduction on the annual tuition fee for the first year of full-time study, or first two years of part-time study, only:
+The discount will be applied at the point of registration and be removed from the new student fee.
+For 2023-24 a 10% discount will be applied to the annual tuition fee for either one year of full-time study, or two years of part-time study.
+The reduction is available to graduates who have achieved the following classifications:

 The discount is not awarded in combination with other University Centre Colchester discounts.
 If a student is eligible for more than one University Centre Colchester discount, the discount with the greater value will be applied.

-NB A copy of degree certificate will be required to obtain the postgraduate discount and University Centre Colchester reserves the right to remove the discount in the event of any fraudulent claim being discovered.
+NB: A copy of degree certificate will be required to obtain the postgraduate discount and University Centre Colchester reserves the right to remove the discount in the event of any fraudulent claim becoming apparent.

 Disabled Students’ Allowance (DSA)